TV-Rename/tvrename/options.md

 ---|---|---
 | "Show in Taskbar" | ***Ticked***

-*Show episode pictures in episode guides* does "what-it-says-on-the-tin", if it is ticked screen grabs from show episodes will be shown with the episode descriptions in the *My Shows* tab.
+*Show episode pictures in episode guides* does what-it-says-on-the-tin, if it is ticked screen grabs from show episodes will be displayed with the episode descriptions in the *My Shows* tab.
 If it is unticked they will not be displayed.

 *Default: **Ticked***